nPocToI4eJI/wfrp4e-assistant/Readme.md

 If you do not want the Actor to produce reactions, it is still recommended to configure the Species and Subspecies options so that other actors can target their lines toward this one.

 You can learn how to add reactions for existing or custom Species in [this instruction (ru)](https://github.com/nPocToI4eJI/wfrp4e-assistant/wiki/%D0%94%D0%BE%D0%B1%D0%B0%D0%B2%D0%BB%D0%B5%D0%BD%D0%B8%D0%B5-%D1%81%D0%B2%D0%BE%D0%B8%D1%85-%D0%B2%D0%B0%D1%80%D0%B8%D0%B0%D0%BD%D1%82%D0%BE%D0%B2#2-%D1%80%D0%B5%D0%B0%D0%BA%D1%86%D0%B8%D0%B8).

+#### 8. Sets
+- _Availability: Characters, NPCs, and Creatures._
+- _Trigger: moving the token onto the scene._
+- _Action: Select a set of items and characteristics._
+- _Setup:_
+  - Add a set by pressing the **Add** button.
+  - Enter the necessary changes (+ or -) of the characteristics in the appropriate columns.
+  - Move the items needed for the set to the appropriate column.
+  - Specify the Weight of the set, which will determine the probability of receiving it.

 #### Export actor
 _Allows you to save an actor currently on the scene as a separate sheet._